surzycki/picobox/README.md

 To run the tests you'll need ruby 2.3 since we are using the <<~EOS operator (un-indented multiline strings)

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
+Then, run `bundle exec rspec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To use without installing, use: